Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Post processing model predictions with Power Flow

 \section{Post processing model predictions with Power Flow}

 Power flow can be used to process the predictions from the ML models further, to ensure satisfaction of power balance constraints and make the obtained solution AC-feasible.
 However, we note that correcting the model predictions with power flows may now lead to violations of inequality constraints, such as voltage and power bounds.
 In the power flow formulation, only the slack bus has its active generation adjusted.
 This can lead to a violation of active power bound at the slack bus.
 Generations at other PV buses remain the same as predicted by the ML model.
 The reactive generation at PQ buses may be changed.
 We do not enforce reactive power limits; however, this can be achieved by converting PV buses to PQ buses at the reactive power limit.
-Table \ref{tab:ppf_opt_gap} shows the change in optimality, while Table \ref{tab:ppf_constraint_violation} shows the constraint violations for each model after power flow postprocessing on the 118-bus grid.
+Table \ref{tab:ppf_constraint_violation} shows the changes in constraint violations and the optimality gap after power-flow postprocessing on the 118-bus grid using the Datakit dataset.